1904819084/Macro/README.md

-# DAC'25 "Timing-Driven Global Placement by Efficient Critical Path Extraction"
+# DAC'25 "ReMaP: Towards Expert-Quality Macro Placement by Recursively Prototyping and Relocating"
 We provide the implementation of the method proposed in the paper.
 It is built upon the popular open-source infrastructure [DREAMPlace](https://github.com/limbo018/DREAMPlace).

 ## Build with Docker